Why I'm Catholic

 The fragmentation problem is serious enough on its own.
 But there is another layer to it that I found even harder to escape.

 These are not conditional promises.
 They are not qualified or time-limited.
 Christ does not say the gates of hell will not prevail unless things go badly in the fourth century.
-He does not say He will be with His disciples always, unless the Church falls into corruption and needs to be rebuilt from scratch by reformers fifteen centuries later.
-He did not say He will be with His disciples always from the point where America is born onward.
+He does not say he will be with his disciples always, unless the Church falls into corruption and needs to be rebuilt from scratch by reformers fifteen centuries later.
+He did not say he will be with his disciples always from the point where America is born onward.
 He speaks absolutely.
 The gates of hell will not prevail.
 I am with you always.
 To the end of the age.
 The King of the Universe says this.

 What This Means